800-999-7378

 IM000025

 First award2005 was a massive year for Airline, not only because of its overall expansion but because of Joseph E. Loughran's decision to make Airline an Employee Owned Company and establish an Employee Stock Ownership Program (ESOP) created a new sense of purpose among employees.
-He saw the power of motivating and rewarding employees through their company ownership, and the outcome of that 2005 decision can be seen today in Airline's core values as CHAMPIONS.
+He saw the power of motivating and rewarding employees through their company ownership, and the outcome of that 2005 decision can be seen today in how we work.

 esop celebrate copy-1Today, all 300+ employees at Airline can succeed as individuals in a thriving 100% employee-owned company and are encouraged to reach new heights while serving our customers.
 Learn more about what employee ownership means today and its impact on our company culture.